Mathematics and Statistical Science

 Mathematical models of computation, including finite automata and Turing machines.
 Typically Offered: Fall.

 Measures of efficiency; standard methods and examples in the design, implementation, and analysis of algorithms.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged